 "I was extremely fortunate to have been helped during my development by Leicester-Shire & Rutland Sport through their GO GOLD Funding Programme.
 They provided valuable funds that enabled me to use the best training facilities and equipment to continue to push on and improve".

-- Lizzie Warner (Archery) and Andrew Stamp (Gymnastics), selected for the Team GB Rio 2016 Ambition Programme.
+- Lizzie Warner (Blaby), Archer for GB and Andrew Stamp (Harborough), GB Trampoline Gymnast, selected for the Team GB Rio 2016 Ambition Programme.

-- Ben Dijkstra, GB Triathlete and 2 x Youth Olympic Triathlon Champion.
+- Ben Dijkstra (Charnwood) GB Triathlete and 2 x Youth Olympic Triathlon Champion.
 Bronze Medalist in the ITU Triathlon Junior World Championships.

-- Lucy Hall, London 2012 Team GB Olympic Triathlete.
+- Lucy Hall (Harborough), London 2012 Team GB Olympic Triathlete.

-- Laura Samuel, Triple Jump, Commonwealth Games Silver Medallist (2014).
+- Laura Samuel (Leicester City), Triple Jumper, 5 x British Champion and Commonwealth Games Silver Medallist (2014).

-- Dan McLay, professional cyclist for Fortuneo-Vital Concept who finished third on Stage Six of the Tour De France.
+- Dan McLay (Charnwood), professional cyclist for Fortuneo-Vital Concept who finished third on Stage Six of the Tour De France.
 Dan was the first county rider to race at the Tour de France and had four top 10 finishes throughout the event (2016).